Azure-Samples/media-services-v3-java/LiveIngest/LiveEventWithArchiveWindow/README.md

 # LiveEventWithArchiveWindow

 This sample shows how to create a LiveEvent with 10-minute archive window.
 To run the sample, you need:
-  * A camera connected to your compueter.
+  * A camera connected to your computer.
   * A media encoder (Wirecast for example).
   * A Media Service account
   * Java JDK and Maven installed.